-9. Methyl bromide (MBR) is probably the most important insecticidal space fumigant in use today.
-It is easily volatilized and penetrates quickly and deeply into most materials at normal temperatures and pressures, and at the end of treatment, the heavier-than-air gas dissipates rapidly from bluk commodities allowing for safe handling.
-Methyl bromide is non-flammable, non-corrosive and easily applied to warehouses, box cars, bulk grain storage, residences and industrial buildings of all kinds.
-Food commodities, grains, animal feeds and nursery stock can be fumigated successfully with this material to control unwanted insects. rodents and other pests.
+9. Methyl bromide (MBR) is probably the most important insecticidal space fumigant in use today and is also used as a soil fumigant under plastic.
+It is easily volatilized and penetrates quickly and deeply into most materials at normal temperatures and pressures, and at the end of treatment, the heavier-than-air gas dissipates rapidly from bulk commodities allowing for safe handling.
+Methyl bromide is non-flammable, non-corrosive and easily applied to warehouses, box cars, bulk grain storage. residences and industrial buildings of all kinds.
+Food commodities, grains, animal feeds and nursery stock can be fumigated successfully with this material to control unwanted insects, rodents and other pests.
 Lacking any odor, a warning agent such as chloropicrin should be added as a protective measure.
 For maximum efficiency when fumigating, buildings and storage facilities must be tightly sealed to prevent excessive diffusion.